resistance-protocol/litepaper/README.md

   will be 10 DAI.
 The final PC will be 50 DAI.
 - The constant MP for PC on top of PF will be 5x.
 - The initial PF growth rate will be 20%.
 The PF growth rate will continuously reduce by 5%.
-The final PF growth rate will be 1%.DAO treasury
+The final PF growth rate will be 1%.
 - The DAO treasury will receive 5% of all capital inflow until the final PF got reached.
 Once the final PF got reached the DAO treasury will receive 50% of all capital inflow.